Back to blog

 IoT-enabled Product as a Service

-Practically, every business is based on three pillars: quality, cost, and time of production /service delivery.
-If businesses want to retain and increase their financial performance, they need to make a product uniquely, efficiently , and quickly.
+Practically, every business is based on three pillars: quality, cost, and time of production or service delivery.
+If businesses want to retain and increase their financial performance, they need to make a product uniquely, efficiently, and quickly.

 Product as a Service is a business model when the product is provided for use via a lease agreement.
-The trend has not passed over IoT.
 IoT-enabled Product as a Service transforms the way manufacturers sell goods and services and the way companies consume them.

-In addition, this model eliminates the need for staff to maintain and support assets since IoT-Enabled Product as a Service vendors take over product support and maintenance in exchange for regular payments.
-This encourages manufacturers to produce more robust, long-lasting, and easy-to-use IoT-enabled products.
+In addition, this model eliminates the need for staff to maintain and support assets since IoT-enabled Product as a Service vendors take over product support and maintenance in exchange for regular payments.
+This encourages manufacturers to produce more robust, long-lasting, and easy-to-use IoT products.

 However, there is the flip side of the coin.
 This model is more efficient in the short term, but usually more expensive strategically, while custom implementation on top of an out-of-the-box platform is more efficient in the long term, but requires more investments from the start.